-- 4) The provision of well-designed specialist and/or supported accommodation will be supported in accordance with other policies in the Local Plan where: - a) The type of specialised accommodation proposed would meet an identified need and contribute to maintaining a balance of housing stock; - b) The proposal is in a location with good access to services and facilities, including public transport, enabling residents to live independently as part of the community; - c) The design of the proposal, including any individual units of accommodation, is capable of meeting the specialised accommodation support and care needs of occupiers; and - d) Arrangements are in place to ensure the delivery of appropriate care and support packages where appropriate. - 5) Specialist and support housing developments of 50 dwellings or more, should adhere to the design principles adopted in the Hertfordshire County Council's Adult Care Service (ACS). - 6) Existing specialised or supporting housing should be retained where a need exists (and/or is projected to exist over the plan period) unless it is adequately replaced either on or off site by an equivalent quality and quantity of accommodation. - Accessible and Adaptable Dwellings - 7) All housing should be designed and built to encourage sustainable and flexible living, and should be built to be accessible and adaptable to meet changing occupier circumstances over the lifetime of the development. - a.
+- 4) The provision of well-designed specialist and/or supported accommodation will be supported in accordance with other policies in the Local Plan where: - a) The type of specialised accommodation proposed would meet an identified need and contribute to maintaining a balance of housing stock; - b) The proposal is in a location with good access to services and facilities, including public transport, enabling residents to live independently as part of the community; - c) The design of the proposal, including any individual units of accommodation, is capable of meeting the specialised accommodation support and care needs of occupiers; and - d) Arrangements are in place to ensure the delivery of appropriate care and support packages where appropriate. - 5) Specialist and support housing developments of 50 dwellings or more, should adhere to the design principles adopted in the Hertfordshire County Council's Adult Care Service (ACS). - 6) Existing specialised or supporting housing should be retained where a need exists (and/or is projected to exist over the plan period) unless it is adequately replaced either on or off site by an equivalent quality and quantity of accommodation.

+Accessible and Adaptable Dwellings

+- 7) All housing should be designed and built to encourage sustainable and flexible living, and should be built to be accessible and adaptable to meet changing occupier circumstances over the lifetime of the development. - a.
 All new dwellings should be comply with M4(2) standards of the Building Regulations as a minimum. - b.
 For major developments of 10 or more dwellings, the following proportions of dwellings should be built to be wheelchair adaptable/accessible and comply with M4(3) standards of the Building Regulations where: - i.
 5% of market dwellings should be built to M4(3a) standards; and - ii.
 10% of affordable dwellings for social and affordable rent should be built to M4(3b) standards. - iii.
-10% of all other forms of affordable housing should meet the Building Regulations M4(3) standard - Self-Build and Custom House Building - 8) Proposals for self-build and custom housebuilding will be supported where development would have no adverse effect on the local character.
-Sites of
+10% of all other forms of affordable housing should meet the Building Regulations M4(3) standard at least 200 dwellings will be expected to provide 2% of serviced plots for self-build and custom build where possible.